walterrowe/magick-frames/README.md

 - (NEW) Option ` -oc ` specifies the color of the exterior border for solid borders
 - (CHANGE) Add new styles in the property lists in CreateStyleDroplets.

 The width of the solid border will be 1.5 percent in pixels of the length of the longest edge of the picture (ie. a 3000px long edge will have a 45px border).
 The interior pin-stripe will be 2 pixels wide.
-You can eliminate the pen-stripe by setting the value for inner and outer color.
+You can eliminate the pen-stripe by setting the same value for inner and outer color.
 If a watermark is added to a solid border then the border on the watermarked edge will be extended to include the watermark.

 ## Examples